LostArtefacts/TRX/GAMEFLOW.md

 like normal levels, so you can include FMVs, cutscenes in-between and so on.

-Statistics are maintained separately, so normal end-game statistics are shown once, and then separate bonus levels statistics are shown on completion of those levels.
+Statistics are maintained separately, so normal end-game statistics are shown once, and then separate bonus level statistics are shown on completion of those levels.

 Following is a sample level configuration with three normal levels and two bonus